petersulyok/smfc/doc/X14H14_MANUAL_FANCONTROL.md

 printf 'duty=%d%% temp=%d C\n' "0x$duty" "0x$temp"
 ```

-Do this once per board to confirm your zone map: set zone 1 to 100 %, then read a fan you
+Do this once per board to confirm your zone map: set zone 1 to 100 %
-believe is in zone 1 and one you believe is in zone 2, and check that only the first
+(`raw 0x30 0x70 0x66 0x01 0x00 0x64`), then read a fan you believe is in zone 1 and one you
-changed.
+believe is in zone 2, and check that only the first changed.

 ⚠️ A duty read-back does **not** tell you whether manual mode is still active — the duty
 stays where you left it until automatic control moves it.
 Only the manual flag answers